 Pregnant women need about 27 mg of iron per day to supply themselves and their babies.
-A healthy baby born at term should have a store of about 500 mg of iron in her body, all of it a gift from her parents.
+A healthy baby born at term should have a store of about 500 mg of it in her body, all of it a gift from her parents.

 Read More from: Eating for Two: A Guide to Mother’s Nutrition during Pregnancy